RotatingFans/RotatingFans.github.io/_posts/2017/2017-08-17-moving-my-downtube-shifters-to-the-bar.md

 At this point I took it on a longer ride around the neighborhood.
 The peg on the front shifter block sheared off halfway through the ride.

 To combat the stress  being put on the peg, I increased the depth the base block and changed out the built-in thumbscrews on the shifters with normal screws.
 This was a ~~painful~~ fun process of getting them to the correct length.
 After 6 screws and two trips to home depot, the screws were the correct length.
 During my trials of screw length, I managed to strip the holes in the shifter blocks due to their limited depth.
-I went to print another copy of each and ran of filament halfway through.
+I went to print another copy of each and ran out of filament halfway through.
 The next day I printed them in orange which actually ended up looking okay as a final product.

 While I had the rear shifter unscrewed, I could see how it functioned.
 It is very simple, a small ball bearing travels over little groves.
 By putting it in indexed mode, this bearing is pushed into the groves as opposed to friction where it doesn't touch them.